bigchaindb/bigchaindb/docs/source/prod-node-depl-tplt/start-one-m-node.md

 What did you just do?
 Running that playbook ensures all the software necessary for a one-machine BigchainDB node is installed, configured, and running properly.
 You can run that playbook on a regular schedule to ensure that the system stays properly configured.
 If something is okay, it does nothing; it only takes action when something is not as-desired.

-Note: At the time of writing, the playbook only installs, configures and runs an NTP daemon, but more is coming soon.
+Note: At the time of writing (Aug.
+25, 2016), the playbook isn't complete, so not all of the above happens yet.

 ## Optional: Create an Ansible Config File